West Nile Encephalitis (cont.)

 Symptoms in children are basically the same as symptoms in adults.
 Children may complain of headache, may have a fever, and may become lethargic.

 Since most cases of West Nile virus infection are mild, the prognosis for recovery is generally good.
-In severe cases, death-rate statistics range from 3%-15% and are highest in the elderly.
+In severe cases, death-rates are highest in the elderly.

 Viewers share their comments